 Town of Namakagon Population 285 (estimate)

-◦There are over 963 bodies of water in the Cable Area
+There are over 963 lakes, streams, and ricers in the Cable Area

 Fun Facts of Wisconsin:

 -Wisconsin is the Dairy Capital of the United States

 -Wisconsin produces more milk than any other state